Fellowships, Funding Resources, and Select Job Postings

 - Small Business Postdoctoral Research Diversity Fellowship: An NSF funded fellowship program for postdocs of underrepresented minorities interested in conducting research in Phase II SBIR funding companies. $75,000 stipend + benefits.

 - Judith Graham Pool Postdoctoral Research Fellowships – Permissible proposal topics include pre-clinical or basic science research on the biochemical, genetic or hematologic aspects of hemophilia, von Willebrand disease, or other inherited bleeding disorder.
 Other topics might include a focus on hepatitis/liver disease, HIV/AIDS, joint disease/orthopedics, women’s health, or other therapeutic modalities pertaining to bleeding disorders.
-Letter of intent due August 1, 2018, applications due September 24, 2018.
+Applications due September 24, 2018.

 - Christine Mirzayan Science and Technology Policy Graduate Fellowship Program, The National Academies of Sciences Engineering Medicine – The Christine Mirzayan Science & Technology Policy Graduate Fellowship Program, now in its 20th year, provides early career individuals with the opportunity to spend 12 weeks at the Academies in Washington, DC learning about science and technology policy and the role that scientists and engineers play in advising the nation.
-Applications will become
+Applications are due September 7, 2018.

 - Paul and Daisy Soros Fellowship for New Americans – The Paul & Daisy Soros Fellowships for New Americans is a $90,000 merit-based fellowship exclusively for immigrants and children of immigrants who are pursuing graduate school in the United States.
 The Fellows can study in any degree-granting program in any field at any university in the United States.
 The specific selection criteria emphasize creativity, originality, initiative and sustained accomplishment.
 Applications due November 1, 2018.

 - American Association of Immunologists Public Policy Fellows Program – The PPFP provides postdoctoral fellows and other junior scientists, including assistant professors, who are committed to a career in biomedical research with the opportunity to learn about and participate in the public policy and legislative activities of AAI.
-Applications will become available later this year and due in January 2019 for May 2019 start.
+Application opens December 2018, due in January 2019.

 - PhRMA Foundation Translational Medicine and Therapeutics Post-Doctoral Fellowships – This award supports individuals engaged in multidisciplinary/collaborative research training programs that will extend their credentials in Translational Medicine and Therapeutics.
 Applications due February 1, 2019.